Hawkynt/C--FrameworkExtensions/CONTRIBUTING.md

 * now methods
 * if a field is only needed for single method (e.g. backing field, memoization cache), put it directly in front of the method
 * partial classes are OK, especially when classes grow big and have logically-connected blocks
+* when having static stuff, move that before the instance members of the same type

 ### Namespaces
 * order alphabetically (if not logically coherent in a #if-directive)